jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

    .. image:: ../images/providers/amazon/change_size_type.png
       :alt: Selecting disk size and type

-   Check out our guide on How To :ref:`howto/admin/resource-estimation` to help pick how much Disk space your server needs.
+   Check out :ref:`howto/admin/resource-estimation` to help pick how much Disk space your server needs.

    Hover over the encircled `i` next to **Volume Type** for an explanation of each.
 Leaving the default as is is fine. `General Purpose SSD (gp2)` is recommended for most workloads.
 With  `Provisioned IOPS SSD (io1)` being the highest-performance SSD volume.
 Magnetic (standard) is a previous generation volume and not suited for a hub for multi-users.